Unit Metric Case Studies

 Solution

-In order for the metric data to filter appropriately when the Client and Region dimensions are used in the dashboard, the metric data needs to include the appropriate Client and Region associated to each value in the data we receive.
+In order for the metric data to be filtered appropriately when the Client and Region Dimensions are used in the dashboard, the metric data must include the appropriate Client and Region associated to each value in the data CloudZero receives.

 Example shape of their https://api.cloudzero.com/unit-cost/v1/telemetry/metric/client-and-region stream: